eraycaganozdemir/DSA-210-Project/README.md

 - What do I aim to achieve?

     - Automate the processing of bank account statements.
-    - Combine daily spending and step count data for analysis.
+    - Integrate and align daily spending and step count data for correlation analysis.
     - Identify whether there is a correletion between spending and physical activity levels.

 <br><br>